walter-a-jablonowski/sys-2/ai.md

       - this is a php file that uses PHP's alternative syntax for rendering HTML
     - list.php: cell renderer used to render the list cell
     - edit.php: renderer for the edit page
-    - /ajax:    possible ajax functions one file per function (ajax call forwarded by ajax.php)
+    - /ajax:    default and special ajax functions one file per function (ajax call forwarded by ajax.php)
   - ...

 Type definition: